sipgate-io/sipgateio-incomingcall-node/README.md

 If you run this example on a server which can already be reached from the internet, you do not need the forwarding.
 In that case, the webhook URL needs to be adjusted accordingly.

+## Configuration

+Create the `.env` by copying the [`.env.example`](.env.example) and set the value according to the comment above.
+For more information read [Configure webhooks for sipgate.io](#configure-webhooks-for-sipgateio) and [Making your computer accessible from the internet](#making-your-computer-accessible-from-the-internet).

 ## Install dependencies:
 Navigate to the project's root directory and run: